keithbuhler/keithbuhler.github.io/heraclitus.md

 Let us not draw conclusions rashly about the greatest things;
 Dogs, also, bark at what they do not know.
-He who wishes to be good shall often err
+He who wishes to be good shall often err,
-*But* presumption must be quenched even more than a fire,
+*But* presumption must be quenched even more than a fire.

 ## III